msyamkumar/cs220-projects/spring20/p9/stage1.md

 **Hint**: You could use try/except here.

-That's it for mandatory section of Stage 1.
-Please attempt the optional 5 questions [Optional stage 1](stage1_optional.md) for further practice.
+That's it for Stage 1.
+Please attempt the [Optional questions](optional_questions.md) for further practice.
 In the next stage, we'll begin using the data structures we've set up to do some analysis that spans across multiple files!